Lake Urana

-Lake Urana is an ephemeral, normally endorheic lake located in the Riverina region of New South Wales in eastern Australia.
+Lake Urana is an ephemeral, normally endorheic lake in the Riverina region of New South Wales in eastern Australia.
 The lake often holds surface water in late winter and early spring, which mostly disappears via evaporation, however after sufficiently extreme rainfall events, the lake flows out through Cocketgedong Creek to Colombo Creek, and then into the Billabong Creek.

 The lake lies in a depression between the large fans of the Murrumbidgee and Murray Rivers at the eastern margin of the Murray Basin, about 4 km west of Urana, 40 km east of Jerilderie, and 485 km southwest of Sydney.

 The lake has a long history of use by Aboriginal people, with skeletal remains found near the edge of the lake dating from 27-32,000 years ago, and shell middens and artifact scatters found along the lake shore.

 Description

 Lake Urana is generally oval to kidney-shaped, with a northwest-southeast orientation.
 Two lunette dunes are present on the eastern side of Lake Urana, with much lower (possible shoreline) ridges further east.
 Construction of the outer lunette was dated by thermoluminescence to 55-35,000 years ago, and construction of the inner sandy lunette began well before 20,000 years ago and was active to 12,000 years ago.
 The lunettes are covered by a woodland of white cypress pine and the lake floor has large areas of river red gum woodland which is able to grow between ephemeral lakefilling events.
 A small isolated and irregular dunefield at the also exists at the extreme southern end of the lake.
 The lake's western margin consists of an irregular cliff line up to 10 m high has been cut into a low ridge of highly weathered sandstone and metasediments.

 Main inflows come from Urangeline Creek, entering to the east, and Coonong Creek, entering to the north, with both streams having constructed small deltas on the lake floor.
 Usually the lake is endorheic, having no outflow of water to the ocean, instead emptying via evaporation, however a small overflow channel (Cocketgedong Creek) exits the lake on the western side but is only active during large-scale flood events.

 In wet years floodwater from both Colombo Creek to the north and Billabong Creek to the south may flow across low catchment divides and enter the lake via Coonong Creek and Washpool Creek (a tributary of Urangeline Creek) respectively.
 Furthermore, the lake's usual outlet, Cocketgedong Creek, has been known to experience rare flows back into the lake.